astrumai/radnet/README.md

 ## (Work in Progress)

+The __Goal__ of the project is to develop a generalizable model to assist in the evaluation of lesions (e.g. benign and malignant tumors, multiple sclerosis and cysts) in CT and MRI scans for multiple organs.

 Currently the code works for the ISBI Neuronal Stack Segmentation dataset.

 ### Future Plan
-- write the logger.py to log values
+- write the logger.py to log values and visualize in tensorboard
 - write plot.py into train and plot the logged values
 - work on augmentations (it is not working yet)
 - finish up the evaluation.py to export data